Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 Do you feel like surfing in some warm waters while throwing back a few cold ones?
 I sure do—warm water and spicy Mexican food are at the top of my list.
 So is surfing epic waves.

 Surfing in Los Cabos is a great choice for anyone looking for excellent waves, good vibes, and lots of surf spots.
 Just a little over two hours from LAX, a short taxi ride plants you on beautiful beaches.
-This guide will walk you through all the things you need to have a great surf trip to Cabo.
+This guide will walk you through everything you need for a great surf trip to Cabo.

-Surf trips can be difficult to plan because we want to ensure good waves when we arrive.
-Cabo has two pacific ocean swell windows.
-Tropical storms love to hug the Baja California peninsula creating epic waves from the strong southernly swell.
+Surf trips can be challenging to plan because we want to ensure good waves when we arrive.
+Cabo has two Pacific Ocean swell windows.
+Tropical storms love to hug the Baja California peninsula, creating epic waves from the strong southern swell.
 As a bonus, the direct northern swells you surfed in Southern California arrive a few days later—making Cabo surfing muy beano.

 Within a one-hour drive, you can surf swells from the southern hemisphere on the East Cape or anything churning an hour's drive north.
 If you get boarded, you could jump on a ferry and be on mainland Mexico in about 24 hours.
 The surfing spots are endless.
 Welcome to Baja California Sur!

-There is great surfing in Cabo.
-It's rarely flat in both swell windows—no waves on the tip, head for the Pacific.
-Too big on the Pacific, head for the Cape.
-No waves anywhere; grab the ferry to Mazatlan or drive a few hours to Scorpion Bay.
+There is excellent surfing in Cabo.
+It's rarely flat in both swell windows.
+No waves on the tip?
+Head for the Pacific.
+Too big on the Pacific?
+Head for the Cape.
+No waves anywhere?
+Grab the ferry to Mazatlán or drive a few hours to Scorpion Bay.
 Stoked yet?

-Direct flights to Cabo range between $200-$500.
-The best airline to fly—in my opinion—is Alaska Airlines.
-Surfboard travel bag fees cost $30, and they take good care of the bags.
-I have never had a dinged surfboard flying Alaska.
+Direct flights to Cabo range between $200 - $500.
+In my opinion, Alaska Airlines is the best airline to fly.
+Surfboard travel bag fees cost $30, and they take good care of them.
+I have never had a dinged surfboard fly Alaska.

-If you want to know what is happening in Cabo before you arrive, check out Baja Gazette for the latest news.
-The Gazette has been around for a long time and has the local vibe and events listed.
+If you want to know what is happening in Cabo before you arrive, check out the Baja Gazette for the latest news.
+The Gazette has been around for a long time and lists the local vibe and events.

 You will need a passport to fly into Cabo.
 Going through customs is easy.
-Head on down to your local US Postal Office for a passport or check out this link.
+You can visit your local US Postal Office for a passport or check out this link.

 This living guide is in its 17th edition of this blog article.
 I just flew back yesterday and had an amazing trip.
 The following are a few of the things I noted on this trip.